 Cloud software stocks — which soared to dizzying heights during the pandemic — have been in a painful downward spiral since November.

-For the three months ended January 31, 2022, the BVP NASDAQ Emerging Cloud Index, a measure of cloud-based software companies, plummeted 28.5%.
+For the three months ended January 31, 2022, the BVP NASDAQ Emerging Cloud Index, a measure of cloud-based software companies, plummeted 28.5% in USD terms.
 That compares with a decline of 2.0% for the Standard & Poor’s 500 Composite Index, which measures the broader U.S. stock market.

 Investors might also wonder if many of these companies have grown too fast.
 After a decade-long sprint supercharged by the pandemic, has cloud software run into a wall?

 “It’s been a great 10 years for software, but I think we’re far from done,” says equity investment analyst Julien Gaertner, who covers U.S. software companies.
 “In my view, we are still in the early innings of this transition.
 I continue to be positive about the long-term outlook for the software industry.”

 Bouts of intense volatility are nothing new for software stocks.
 In recent years, software companies as a group have sustained steep declines of 20% to 35% about every 18 months, so investors must have strong stomachs and no small amount of patience.